 Kelimutu crater lake

 A relatively large proportion of the higher peaks in equatorial regions are stratovolcanoes, most of which are extinct or dormant.
-Some of them are already "environmental disaster areas", hosting little or no life, and no endangered species, so that proposals to launch from them are unlikely to face environmental political obstacles.
+Some of them are already "environmental disaster areas", hosting relatively little life, most of it transplated recently from elsewhere.
+There are usually no endangered species, so that proposals to launch from them are unlikely to face environmental political obstacles.
 Space launch from such terrain is unlikely to compromise any of the resource benefits of volcanoes (watershed, soil replenishment).

 Opportunities for Economic Development